-The University of Texas at San Antonio (UTSA) College of Business has opened the UTSA Cyber Range to provide businesses, governmental organizations, military units and individuals with a hyper-realistic environment to hone their cybersecurity skills against real-world attack scenarios and to test incident response plans.
+The University of Texas at San Antonio (UTSA) College of Business has opened the UTSA Cyber Range to provide businesses, governmental organizations, military units and individuals with a hyper-realistic environment to hone their cyber security skills against real-world attack scenarios and to test incident response plans in both a virtual and in-person environment.

 “We created a sandbox that individuals and teams can come play in,” said Akbar Kazim, business development officer for CRS.
 “We offer a number of canned scenarios in a controlled environment.
 Sessions are recorded so instructors can debrief participants after the session.
 This is a unique public-private partnership.”